harbby/presto-connectors/README.md

 Presto-runners builds use Maven and requires Java 8 or higher.

 ```
-# Build Sheep and install distributions
+# Build and install distributions
 ./mvn clean package -DskipTests

 # Clean the build